JustAGek/AssemblerTOMC/README.md

 # AssemblerTOMC

-Here's a GitHub-friendly documentation format using Markdown:

----

 # Assembler: A Simple Assembly to Machine Code Converter

 This project implements an assembler for a hypothetical assembly language.
 The assembler reads source code written in assembly and converts it into binary machine code, leveraging predefined opcode tables for the translation process.